LaunchItNow/emoji-message/README.md

+> [!NOTE]
-The web app converts the messages into a story made of emojis.
+> The web app converts the messages into a story made of emojis.
 It's a fun way to express sentiments in a light-hearted manner.

-Feel Free to add more emojis as needed.
+> Feel Free to add more emojis as needed.

+> [!IMPORTANT]
+> Check this video to learn more about how to use

 ## Contributing